 4.Correlating the Environmental Variables with Genetic Variation

 When comparing how each study correlated environmental variables with the potential selective loci, HE used an approach that would incorporate the bias related to population history.
 Using a partial Mantel test, HE non-parametrically correlated all of their variants (SNPs) with a climate variable.
-Contrastingly, BE utilized a spatially explicit GEA analysis was utilized to explore the potential for signatures of selection at local and regional scales against five candidate environmental variables.
+Contrastingly, BE utilized a spatially explicit GEA analysis to explore the potential for signatures of selection at local and regional scales against five candidate environmental variables.
 The GEA consisted of two approaches: (1) a generalized linear mixed-model approach and (2) a partial redundancy analysis (RDA).
 The generalized linear mixed-model approach has two basic models, where the variance of allele frequency is dependent on a fixed environmental variable, and where there is no effect of an environmental variable.
 Both approaches by HE and BE control for genetic structure.
 However, to confirm these environmental-allele variation correlations, HE performed a common garden experiment to determine if they could predict the “fittest” phenotype for a known environmental condition generated by their model.

 In conclusion, both studies took different approaches to answer similar hypotheses.
 However given the known life history and situation of their study systems, they both produced the theoretically anticipated results.
 The variation in N. australis populations is likely due to a combination of genetic drift and selection driven by the environment (i.e. hydrocline).
 The variation in A. thaliana is likely due to a “hard sweep” in each environment, creating local adaption between populations, which is evident in the transplant experiment.